brianhouse/sound_art/README.md

 All students must complete their own work but are encouraged to help each other.
 To facilitate collective learning, students are encouraged to work in Fields 205. -->

 ### Course Fee
 There is a course fee automatically paid through student accounts when registered for this class.
-The fee helps cover electronics and software licensing.
-However, open source software will be used whenever possible.
+The fee helps cover hardware.
+Open source software will be used whenever possible.

 ### Accommodations
 If you have a disability that may impact your academic performance, you may request accommodations by submitting documentation  to the Student Support Services Office in Albany Quadrangle (x7192).
 Staff in the SSSO will notify me of the accommodations for which you are eligible; please also make an appointment to discuss with me personally.